Southeast Maluku Regency

 Southeast Maluku Regency (Kabupaten Maluku Tenggara) is a regency of Maluku, Indonesia.
-It is coincident with the Kei Islands, except that the city of Tual, although within the Kei Islands geographically and the seat of the Regency's administration, is since 17 July 2007 technically independent of the Regency.
-The land area of the Regency is 1,031.81 km^{2}, while the sea area administered by the Regency was 3,181 km^{2}; it had a population of 96,442 at the 2010 Census; this increased to 121,511 at the 2020 Census, and the official estimate as at mid 2024 was 129,235.
+It is coincident with the Kei Islands, excluding the independent city of Tual, The land area of the Regency is 1,031.81 km^{2}, while the sea area administered by the Regency was 3,181 km^{2}; it had a population of 96,442 at the 2010 Census; this increased to 121,511 at the 2020 Census, and the official estimate as at mid 2024 was 129,235.

 History

 The Regency as originally created included all the southern island groups within Maluku (province) from Wetar Island in the west to the Aru Islands in the east.
 On 4 October 1999 the western part of this regency was split off to create the West Southeast Maluku Regency (which has subsequently been divided between the Southwest Maluku Regency and the Tanimbar Islands Regency).
 On 18 December 2003 the Aru Islands were split off to form their own Regency, and on 17 July 2007 the City of Tual was split off to become an independent city.